brycewray/hugo-site/content/posts/2019/02/back-up-jack.md

 [^10]:	That is, if the opinions of her mother and me—and the professionals who rate her, and the parents who keep requesting to have her teach the younger siblings of kids she’s already taught—can be any guide for you.

-[^11]:	Yes, I know the main problem with this scenario: unlike the concept of saving plain-text versions of your documents (a subject about which I’ll write at another time), there is no way to know how compatible future software will be with these media files.
+[^11]:	Yes, I know the main problem with this scenario: unlike the concept of saving plain-text versions of your documents (a subject about which I'll write at another time), there is no way to know how compatible future software will be with these media files.
 After all, you can’t very well save them as “plain video” or other such non-existent format!
 However, my immediate concern was to make sure I had “rescued” them from existing only on multi-decades-old VHS tapes.
-If, while I’m still sufficiently tech-savvy to grasp it, The Tech Powers That Be decide to make obsolescent both these files and the apps that can open them, I will do my best to convert the files to whatever format seems feasible at the time; and I will have to hope those who follow me will be motivated to do the same when necessary.
+If, while I'm still sufficiently tech-savvy to grasp it, The Tech Powers That Be decide to make obsolescent both these files and the apps that can open them, I will do my best to convert the files to whatever format seems feasible at the time; and I will have to hope those who follow me will be motivated to do the same when necessary.
 After all, it is they for whom I’m saving these memories.
 If they don’t care, I suppose it won’t matter in the end; but better that I do this and they don’t care than that I fail to do this and they wish I had.